wp-plugins/collapsing-category-list/readme.txt

 This plugin allows you to display and collapse the tree of subcategories of categories that have at least one subcategory.

+= If your WordPress theme don't use the block categories list of WordPress, this plugin maybe don't work. =

 == Installation ==

-If your WordPress theme don't use the block categories list of WordPress, this plugin maybe don't work.
+= If your WordPress theme don't use the block categories list of WordPress, this plugin maybe don't work. =

+* Go to Appearance/Widgets menu.
+* Show widget categories settings.
+* Activate the option "Show hierarchy" and Save.

 == Frequently Asked Questions ==